jkzorz/jkzorz.github.io/_posts/2019-06-11-Useful-statistical-tests.md

   </ul>

 The first test that I'll talk about is the [ANOSIM test](https://sites.google.com/site/mb3gustame/hypothesis-tests/anosim).
 The ANOSIM test is similar to an ANOVA hypothesis test, but it uses a dissimilarity matrix as input instead of raw data.
 It is also non-parametric, meaning it doesn't assume much about your data (like normal distribution etc), so it's a good bet for often-skewed microbial abundance data.
 As a non-parametric test, ANOSIM uses ranked dissimilarities instead of actual distances, and in this way it's a very nice complement to an [NMDS plot](https://jkzorz.github.io/2019/06/06/NMDS.html).
 The main point of the ANOSIM test is to determine if the differences between two or more groups is significant.
-In our case, it is used to test if there is a significant difference in the microbial communities of groups of samples.
+In our case, it is used to test if there is a significant difference in the microbial community composition of groups of samples.

-Some examples where you can use an ANOSIM test:
+Some examples where you can use an ANOSIM test to test for differences in microbial communities between:
 <ul>
   <li>Healthy vs sick individuals </li>
   <li>Different sampling environments</li>